amadeus4dev/hackathon-starter/README.md

 1. Go to [our portal](https://developers.amadeus.com) and click on [register](https://developers.amadeus.com/create-account)
 2. Fill in the form using a valid email address and click on the `Create account` button.
 A confirmation email will be sent to the email address you have just registered.
-3. Open your mail and click on `Confirm my account`.
+3. Open your mail and click on `Activate your account`.

 What's next?
-Our [get started guide](https://developers.amadeus.com/get-started/category?id=80&durl=335&parentId=NaN) contains detailed information about how to get your API key and make your first API call.
+Our [get started guide](https://developers.amadeus.com/get-started/get-started-with-self-service-apis-335) contains detailed information about how to get your API key and make your first API call.

 The APIs use [OAuth2](https://en.wikipedia.org/wiki/OAuth) as authentication mechanism.
 The [authorization guide](https://developers.amadeus.com/self-service/apis-docs/guides/authorization) provides deep technical information on how to get a token in order to perform API calls.